pauljrognon/bse-python-brushup-2022/references.md

 ---
 {% include navigation.html %}

-There is a bewildering number of online Pythontutorials and books.
+There is a bewildering number of online Python tutorials and books.
 Here are some recommendations:

 **Online resources**